ekvanox/wordfeud-bot/README.md

 ### Linux

-Set your wordfeud account credentials as enviroment variables:
+Set your wordfeud account credentials as environment variables:

 ```Bash
 # Set the username